lvanderree/com.qubino/README.md

-﻿# Qubino (WIP)
+﻿# Qubino

 This app adds support following Qubino devices in Homey:

-ZMNHVD1 Flush Dimmer 0-10V
+ZMNHVD1 Flush Dimmer 0-10V (Z-Wave Plus)
+ZMNHDD1 Flush Dimmer (Z-Wave Plus)
 ZMNHDA2 Flush Dimmer

-Changelog:

-31-07-2016 19.:15 Settings completed for ZMNHDA2 Flush Dimmer.Stil some errors in code.
-Have to check!
-02-08-2016 16:30 ZMNHDA2 Flush Dimmer working.
-No powermeasure and tempsensor implemented.
-02-08-2016 18:45 Some settings for ZMNHVD1 Flush Dimmer 0-10V added
+Not all settings are implemented.
+Feel free to contribute!
+Temperature sensor only working for ZMNHDA2.
+Powermeasurement if working, only in Watt.